catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 | H5P             | 16          | 0              | not possible                       |
 | Articulate Rise | 13 - 16     | 0              | not possible                       |

-H5P, Rise, and EasyTestMake miss a feature to assign custom point values to single answer options (if they did, it would most likely require 3 - 6 more clicks).
+H5P, Rise, and EasyTestMaker miss a feature to assign custom point values to single answer options (if they did, it would most likely require 3 - 6 more clicks).

 Quiz-Maker, EasyTestMaker, and Typeform have true/false or yes/no as a default option for a question with two choices.
 This saves 2 clicks as they didn't need to be changed.